-The assessment of good governance practices of investee companies includes, but is not limited to, factors such as: ownership/sound management structures, board independence and accountability, management quality, incentives and remuneration of staff, tax compliance and accounting practices, as well as broader issues of culture and ethical conduct.
-As part of the issuer ESG evaluation framework, any issuer deemed to have a 'very high' Fundamental ESG (Risk) Rating on the governance pillar is automatically assigned a 'very high' Fundamental ESG (Risk) Rating overall at the entity level, and consequently not eligible from investment.
+For corporate issuers, governance considerations include, but are not limited to, factors such as: ownership/sound management structures, board independence and accountability, management quality, accounting practices, as well as broader issues of culture and ethical conduct.
+Where any issuer deemed to have a 'very high' Fundamental ESG (Risk) Rating on the governance pillar of the proprietary issuer ESG evaluation framework is automatically assigned a 'very high' Fundamental ESG (Risk) Rating overall at the entity level, and consequently not eligible from investment.